Battle of Nimla (1809): Background

 Following the death of Timur Shah Durrani, the Durrani Empire was plunged into a succession crisis with Timur Shah's 24 sons.
 Prominent among these sons were Mahmud Shah Durrani, Zaman Shah Durrani, and Shah Shuja Durrani.
 Zaman Shah Durrani would take the throne after the death of Timur Shah in a succession crisis, where Mahmud Shah Durrani was confined to ruling the Realm of Herat, while Shah Shuja would work for Zaman Shah ordinated at Peshawar.
 Mahmud Shah would be forced to flee to Persia after Zaman Shah would invade Herat.
 Mahmud Shah returned in multiple attempts to seize the throne from his brother, finally succeeding in 1801.
 Shah Shuja Durrani attempted to thwart Mahmud Shah's attempts, but was repelled and forced to flee.

 Shah Shuja would return with rebel leader Sher Muhammad Khan to topple Mahmud Shah and would succeed, placing himself on the throne in 1803, making Mahmud Shah's reign last just under 2 years.

-Mahmud Shah Durrani returned in 1809, plotting to usurp the throne once again.
-Mahmud centralized his forces with Fateh Khan and his son, Kamran at Kandahar before marching to Kabul.
-Shah Shuja Durrani, seeing this had scrambled his forces at Jalalabad and met Mahmud Shah's army at the old Kabul-Jalalabad Road near Nimla.
-Shah Shuja had previously attempted a campaign in Kashmir, and his forces were repelled, hence he was unable to bring together a proper army to try and repel Mahmud Shah Durrani and his allies.
-Nonetheless the battle began.